Here, you will find resources for teaching/learning GCSE Physics and A-level Physics.

 Alternatively, the materials on this website can be used for student self-study/revision.
 Personally, I have found the worksheets particularly useful with one-to-one tutoring.
 Once a student has identified a topic they would like some support with, I will often direct them to complete a core task worksheet prior to a tutoring session.
 In the process of reviewing their answers, I can identify sticking points and be more targeted with my support.

-My focus, up to now, has been on developing materials for A level.
-You will find some resources in the GCSE section, but they are not specifically designed for flipping.
-However, I am in the process of developing Google Form quizzes for GCSE, which enable teachers to assess student understanding prior to a lesson.
+Most of the core A level Physics topics are covered, and I have started work on the Astrophysics topic.
+GCSE Physics resources are in the process of being developed.
+In particular, I am producing Google Form quizzes, which enable teachers to assess student understanding prior to a lesson.
 These are available to members only.
 There are a couple of examples in Mixed resources for GCSE, if you wish to try them out.

-I am also working on Google Form quiz resources for GCSE, which allows the collection of student responses prior to a lesson.
-Forces unit nearly complete, Electricity more than half finished.
+Additionally, I will also working on Google Form quiz resources for GCSE, which allows the collection of student responses prior to a lesson.